ThisIsPatrickM/bareboot/README.md

 ## Features

 - Verify Images are still in desired state using CRC
-- Authenticate Images are send by us using message authentication codes
+- Authenticate Images using message authentication codes (HMAC-SHA256)
 - Transmission is expected to be unencrypted
-- Space on devices is limited and depends on the microcontroller.
+- Space on devices is limited and depends on the microcontroller

 ## Resources